Serverless

 Digital & Tech Web Development

-Cloud computing model where providers manage server infrastructure automatically.
+Cloud computing model where providers automatically manage server infrastructure, enabling developers to focus on code without server maintenance costs.

 Definition